CAS-Atlantic/python-gc-benchmark/README.md

 have been chosen for memory intensive programs Intended for anyone that wants to analyse memory Usage of different Python versions.

-The suite supports Python 2, Python 3, Pypy 2 and Pypy 3.
+The suite supports Python 2, Python 3, PyPy 2 and PyPy 3.

 ## Implementation Criteria